Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Noisy crossing cuts puzzles

 \section{Noisy crossing cuts puzzles}

 Real-world data, its measurement, or its representation, are never completely accurate.
-Even if the measurement or the digital representation of the pieces were devoid of errors, \textit{real life} crossing cuts puzzles (or geometric puzzles in general) may incorporate deformations to the piece shapes.
-Such noise can be modelled in many different ways, though one particular appealing is material degradation, and thus piece shrinkage, a process clearly relevant for applications involving physical pieces (e.g. in archaeology).
+Even if the measurement or the digital representation of the pieces were devoid of errors, \textit{real life} crossing cuts puzzles (or geometric puzzles in general) may incorporate deformations to the shapes of the pieces, as well as to their visual content (in pictorial puzzles).
+In fact, geometric noise also affects how pictorial information can be leveraged, even if no pictorial noise is present.
+For this reason we begin by formalizing the geometric noise, and extend the discussion to pictorial puzzles only later.

-In order to incorporate material degradation without escaping the crossing cuts framework, we model this process by preserving the number of vertices of each piece, but shifting (i.e., collapsing) each of them \textit{inward} by a random distance that is distributed (in our case, uniformly) in a given range.
-We note that the particular distribution of such noise may affect certain statistical properties (see Chapter~\ref{chap:statistic} below), but otherwise it is less significant for the reconstruction algorithm proposed below.
+Clearly, geometric noise can be modeled in many different ways, though one particular appealing is material degradation, and thus piece shrinkage, a process clearly relevant for applications involving physical pieces (e.g. in archaeology).
+To incorporate material degradation without escaping the crossing cuts framework, we model this deformation process by preserving the number of vertices of each piece, but shifting each of them \textit{inward} by a random distance that is distributed (in our case, uniformly) in a given range.
+We note that the particular distribution of such noise may affect certain statistical properties (see Chapter~\ref{chap:statistic} below), but otherwise it is less significant for the reconstruction algorithm discussed later.